-Alongside identifying the individual's strengths and abilities, the individual and practitioner should clarify potential difficulties and possible risks that could lead to increased dependency, harm or danger including risks to carers or other close relationships if needs are not addressed.
+Alongside identifying the adult's strengths and abilities, they and the practitioner should clarify potential difficulties and possible risks that could lead to increased dependency, harm or danger including risks to family carers or other close relationships if needs are not addressed.

 There may be a role in supporting their family, partner or carers, or offering other ways to meet their needs.
-Attempts should be made to fully understand the reasons for their refusal as well as clarifying the individual's perception of any associated risks.
-It may also be useful to clarify what other solutions the person has identified that may not include the involvement of Community Care Services.
-It is important to ensure they have all the information necessary to make an informed decision, and consideration should be given as to whether any other influences may have affected their decision making ability.
+Attempts must be made to understand the adult's views including about any associated risks.
+The person could have identified solutions not involving social care services, but assurance is needed they have all the information required and there is nothing else affecting their decision making.

-Look for alternative options to engage with the individual in question and identify who is best placed to progress this action with the individual .It is appropriate to include health, voluntary sector and any other relevant professionals, family, partner or carers in these discussions, as it may be that the individual is more likely to engage or respond to a person from a health or non statutory organisation.
+Look for alternative options to engage with the adult and identify who is best placed to help.
+This may be health, voluntary sector and any other relevant professionals, family, partner or carers as it's possible the adult could respond better to a health, non-statutory organisation or someone who knows them well.